thodk/test_rep_3/README.md

 # test_rep_3
-this file describe thes usege of test_rep_3
+this file describe the usage of test_rep_3